Hynd History, Family Crest & Coats of Arms

 Early History of the Hynd family

-Another 217 words (16 lines of text) covering the year 1557 is included under the topic Early Hynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hynd research.
+Another 88 words (6 lines of text) covering the years 1557, 1569, 1629, 1569, 1586, 1550, 1606, 1652, 1648, 1649, 1651, 1652 and are included under the topic Early Hynd History in all our PDF Extended History products and printed products wherever possible.

 Hynd Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Hind, Hinde, Hynd, Hynde, Hynds, Hinds and others.